 Previous thermal studies suggest that water ice should not be stable around Ceres’ equator (Fanale and Salvail, 1989), while shallowly buried ice could be possible over most of the surface (Schorghofer, 2008).
 New surface observations can help constrain these predictions of where ices should be on Ceres.

 Incorporating volatile transport and landscape evolution models with a thermal model will better characterize the present volatile transport of Ceres with implications for long-term stability and budget for ices on the dwarf planet.
-The only previous modeling of Ceres’ frost budget (Fanale and Salvail, 1989) was affected both by the computational limits of the time but also the lack of a precise measurement of the obliquity and eccentricity of Ceres.
+The only previous modeling of Ceres’ frost budget (Fanale and Salvail, 1989) was affected both by the computational limits of the time but also the lack of a precise measurement of the obliquity and seasonal timing of perihelion of Ceres.
 Both of these factors contribute to seasonal frost variations that modern models can how handle.
 Combining thermal models (e.g. Dundas and Byrne, 2010), landscape evolution models (e.g. Howard 2007), and ballistic transport models (e.g. Killen and Ip, 1999) now can be combined with spacecraft observation to study the current frost balance of Ceres.

 This secondary orals proposal summarizes the combination of thermal, landscape evolution, and volatile transport modeling and comparison to Dawn’s Visible/Near-IR Mapping Spectrometer (VIR) and Framing Camera that has been funded through a Dawn at Ceres Guest Investigator selected proposal (PI: Byrne) that also provides the author with access to data as a member of the science team.